The Dark repo contains multiple services and compilation targets. For OCaml, here's how the various directories intersect, and what language they use:

 _build- build dir for OCaml (empty, this is a docker volume)

-backend- this is the main part of our backend, written in OCaml, including the language definition and execution engine, the "framework" (HTTP, DB, queues, etc), the editor's HTTP API, and the execution engine which runs in the client (compiled to JS from OCaml)
+backend- this is the old backend, written in OCaml (the new backend is in fsharp-backend), including the language definition and execution engine, the "framework" (HTTP, DB, queues, etc), the editor's HTTP API, and the execution engine which runs in the client (compiled to JS from OCaml)

 bin- "main" files for executables